connecting

 A ticket for a just few dollars can get you a seat in the 1st class observation car.

-The observation car is the last carriage of the government train with seats looking out to the large rear-end picture window.
-However if you do not like riding backwards, this may not be for you.
+The observation car is the last carriage of the government train with seats looking out from the large rear-end picture window.
+However, if you do not like riding backwards, this may not be for you.
+And you need to book well in advance.

-The stretch from Kandy – Nuwara Eliya, the former British Hill Station is actually nicest by road passing a gorgeous scenic view point.
+The stretch from Kandy- Nuwara Eliya is actually nicest by road passing a gorgeous scenic view point.

 The nicest train stretch is between Nanu Oya Station (for Nuwara Eliya) and Ella.